flytbase/flytdocs/source/docs/FlytOS/EdisonGuide.rst

 WiFi Access Point
 ^^^^^^^^^^^^^^^^^

-After flashing :ref:`FlytOS Linux Image<FlytOS_linux_image>` in your Intel Edison, WiFi access point is created on the device on system startup with following credentials:
+After flashing FlytOS Linux Image in your Intel Edison, WiFi access point is created on the device on system startup with following credentials:

 ssid:       edison_wifi